Craigseaeng/BCSA_HYDRO/README.md

-Linux build of EFDC with no timing calls
+Linux build of EFDC with no timing calls.
+Decoupled version.
+With NetCDF functionality.